nyergler/nyergler.github.io/content/posts/2012-05-22-advice-for-the-new-guy.md

 One: Know what text editor you love and make sure your skills at using it are well honed.

 You’ll be spending a lot of time in your editor, knowing it back and forth is a good thing.
 When I came to Eventbrite, I got to stop managing and write more code.
 And I realized that all the things that had been merely Emacs annoyances were suddenly really important to fix.
-I took the tutorial (<tt class="docutils literal"><span class="pre">M-x</span> tutorial</tt>, natch), which actually was super helpful even though I’d been using it for years.
+I took the tutorial (`M-x tutorial`, natch), which actually was super helpful even though I’d been using it for years.

 In particular, if you’re coming straight out of college, you’ll be working with more files at one time than you probably have in the past.
 Knowing how to find something in a file (and not necessarily knowing what file it’s in) will be useful.
-(And again, if you’re using Emacs, <tt class="docutils literal"><span class="pre">grep-find</span></tt> is your friend.)
+(And again, if you’re using Emacs, `grep-find` is your friend.)

-[<span class="caps">NB</span>: If you want a longer treatise of why your editor matters, read [The Pragmatic Programmer][1] .]
+[NB: If you want a longer treatise of why your editor matters, read [The Pragmatic Programmer][1] .]

 Two: git.